Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Advanced Gurobipy API's
 ^^^^^^^^^^^^^^^^^^^^^^^
 More training is done on the earlier ``gurobipy`` API's.
 This is not a problem since the ``gurobipy`` API is quite stable.
-However, it does mean that the AI model is less prone to using the newest advanced API's which allow for building models with more complex constraints.
+However, it does mean that the LLM is less prone to using the newest advanced API's which allow for building models with more complex constraints.
 For simple models however, these advanced API's should not be needed.

 Supply/demand assumptions